holochain/docs-pages/src/pages/get-started/index.md

 Our next step is to start editing the appropriate validation rule so that agents can only create a comment if it is no more than 140 characters in length.

-Fortunately, the scaffold has already written a fair bit of validation rule boilerplate text for us.
+Fortunately, the scaffold has already written a fair bit of validation rule boilerplate code for us.

 In our IDE, let's open our integrity zome `comment.rs` file: